bagashvilit/facial_recognition_bias/README.md

 ## Ethical Discussions

+- Gender classification tools are usually binary, what athical issues may this lead to?
+Why?

+- What are some of the ways we can prevent biases in facial technologies as developers and as users?

+- Which industries should be allowed to use facial recognition tools, who should not?
+Why?

 ## Data used

 The images used in this project are retrieved from [Kaggle](https://www.kaggle.com/) and are stored in file `data/images` directory.
 File stores about 10 000 face images.
 The images are annotated with age, gender and ethnicity.
 The images are cropped and aligned.